kasterma/streaming/rebalance-test/README.md

     make counter-explain

-explain what we see there.
+explain what we see there (also explain need for make idempotent).
 The make three points:

 1. restarting loses state
-2. can only run on one processor
+2. can only run on one processor when we try to preserve state by e.g. local files, rebalancing happens during startup
 3. want to use the state data in other processors as well

       - rebalance demo